aeternity/protocol/node/api/channels_api_usage.md

 * `Invalid pubkeys` - at least one of the addresses in the `update` event is not present in the channel.

+* `Contract init failed` - when the update introduces a new contract to the off-chain state trees and the init function fails

+* `Not a number` - when an argument that is expected to be a number is not a number but rather some other data type, ex. a string

+* `Broken encoding: account pubkey` or `Broken encoding: contract pubkey` when the update contains a broken encoding of an account or contract pubkey

+* `Broken encoding: contract bytearray` - when the provided bytearray has a broken encoding

+* `Conflict` - when the other participant had already proposed a new update and instead of authenticating it or rejecting it, our client initiates another update.
+It fails with this error and then the [update conflict](#update-conflict) messages are sent to both participants.

 #### Update conflict